fibo/fibo.github.io/_posts/2024-02-12-js-error-handling.md

 ```

 <div class="paper info">
-Notice that the correct type for the catched error is </code>unknown</code>.
+Notice that the correct type for the catched error should be <code>unknown</code>.
+You can enforce this by setting <a href="https://www.typescriptlang.org/tsconfig/#useUnknownInCatchVariables">useUnknownInCatchVariables</a> in your <em>TSConfig</em>
 </div>

 ## Serializable errors